How To Catch Any Fish

 Spinning reels are excellent for beginners because they are easy to use.
 They are easy to switch between a left handed retrieve and a right handed retrieve, which is a nice feature.
 Casting is very easy - you flip the bail over, hold the line with your index finger, and let go once you snap the rod forward in order to cast.
 Spinning reels are an excellent choice for very light lures and baits as a conventional reel will usually be difficult to cast with weights of 1/8 oz or less.
 They are not as good for precision casting as baitcasting reels, but you can still be very precise especially if you get good at slowing the line down with your fingers after you cast.

 Spinning reels are rarely used for very large fish (ie Marlin trolling) because they don’t tend to be as sturdy as conventional reels and the drag systems are not usually as good.
 Also, it is harder to generate reel cranking power.
 However, there are some high end ones such as the Daiwa Saltiga that can handle some big fish.
-I caught a 175lb Goliath Grouper on my Daiwa Saltiga Dogfight reel, as well as several large Giant Trevally.
+I caught a 175lb Goliath Grouper on my Daiwa Saltiga Dogfight reel, as well as many large Giant Trevally and other species.

 Personally I really like the Daiwa Certate spinning reels for freshwater and the Daiwa Dogfight for heavy saltwater.
-These are the only two models of spinning reel that I really use now.
 They are kind of high end but there are plenty of spinning reels in the mid-tier range that work well.
 Most freshwater fish are not going to rip 100 yards off your drag so they don’t put as much pressure on your tackle.

 When selecting a spinning reel, I like to hold it to feel the weight, and see if it retrieves without much wobble.
 I also like to test the anti-reverse by reeling forwards and then suddenly trying to reel backwards.
 A good reel should stop the reverse reeling immediately; a cheaper reel will let you reel handle slip back a ¼” or more before stopping.
 You want immediate stoppage for good hooksets.
-Some retailers such as Bass Pro Shops also have reviews.
+Some retailers such as Bass Pro Shops also have reviews that can be helpful.

 Conventional Reels